mbolli/mbolli/README.md

 - My PGP public key is on [keybase.io](https://keybase.io/mbolli) 🔑

 ### Technologies I use almost daily
-I’m mainly working on PHP (>7) projects and web pages using a self-made framework/boilerplate which is unfortunately private.
+I’m mainly working on PHP 8 projects and web pages using a self-made framework/boilerplate which is unfortunately private.
-- PHP (using Slim framework v3, Doctrine annotations, Dependency Injection etc.)
+- PHP (using Slim framework v4, Twig, JWTs, annotations, DI etc.)
 - MySQL/MariaDB
-- ES6 JavaScript and TypeScript (LitElement/LitHTML, Webpack/Babel, etc.)
+- ES6 JavaScript and TypeScript (Lit, ESbuild, etc.)
-- CSS/Sass
+- CSS/Sass (Bulma framework)

 ### Stuff I’d like to use/do/learn more
 - Python